 “I’m sorry Doctor but I don’t know what you are talking about, could you please explain again?”

 “David, like I have said a million times, your condition is very special, hell I’ve never seen anything like it.
 Yes, you do have Alzheimer’s.
-However when you dream, when you fall asleep, you are transported back, so to say.
+However, when you dream, when you fall asleep, you are transported back, so to say.
 In your dreams all of your memories come flying back, it is like you are reliving all these moments that you can’t remember when you are awake.
 In your dreams, you can remember.”

 What he says fascinates me, it confuses me, and it gives me hope.
 Before I can say anything though, Dr. Johns is plugging me into the machine.
 It shines and teases me with the power it holds over me.
 Buttons and cords litter its surface, making any chance of discovering how it works, completely impossible.
-Yet, it just sits there, this horrible monster that my everyday life, waiting to suck my memories away.
+Yet, it just sits there, this horrible monster that invades my everyday life, waiting to suck my memories away.
 To collect my memories for all those doctors to sift through, mistaking my life for some kind of experiment they can toy around with.

 “I am sorry David, but this must be done, you know the drill.
-Don’t worry you should be remembering again by tonight though.
+Don’t worry, you should be remembering again by tonight though.
 I truly am sorry.”

 Blackness fills my mind, and before it eats me up completely I remember.
 I remember who the woman with the green eyes and accent is and why we have the same gold rings on our fingers.
 I remember the boy, Sam.
 My boy, and I remember the time when I taught him to see the world.
-I remember my , and , and my brothers.
+I remember my mama, and daddy, and my brothers.
 I remember the places I have been, the people I have loved, the friends I have had, the tears I have cried, and the smiles that have lived on my face.
 My mind is clear and I can remember.
 But then, the moment is gone and all I can see, and hear, and feel is numbness.
 These moments fall away and everything is gone.
 My mind is a black hole.